 Prepare for Winter Weather

 You must winterize your system.
-In Atlanta, generally the ground does not freeze below the first inch, but for the times of a more serious freeze.
-You must prepare or you might have to redo your irrigation system.
+In Atlanta, the ground generally does not freeze below the first inch, but in the case of a more serious freeze, you must be prepared or you risk possibly having to redo your irrigation system.
 Before extreme weather comes, you need to get most of the water out of the system.
 Your shutoff valve is located underground close to the water meter.
 With the water shut off, use the controller to turn off all the zones, then turn on all your zones.
 Allow the system timer to run through all of its cycles in its normal manner.
 Much of the water in your pipes will run out of the lowest irrigation heads.
 The water that remains will not be under pressure.
 Your system should be fine when you turn it on after the cold weather.